KDr2/kdr2.net/source/about.rst

 now, I will write pages with my |emacs|_ in |rst|_ format, and compile them using |sphinx|_.

 Changelog of this site
 -----------------------

-You can subscribe the |rss|_ of this site to watch its changelog.
+You can subscribe the |rss|_ of this site to watch its content updates.

+The Source Code updates:

 - 2011-06-27 rewrite service using O'Caml/web.py